Weshnaw/bevy-shader-helper/README.md

 - [ ] github actions...
 - [ ] better logging...
 - [ ] improve macros by restricting fields
+- [ ] can I implement build such that it avoids using the derive macros?

 ## TODOs Long Term
 - [ ] Allow for more dynamic shaders (i.e. Bevy's GOL example where they swap the image buffers)